top of page

 Prof. Kausik Ray

-One of the most pre-eminent preventative cardiologists in the world, with over 160,000 citations for my research and over 400 publications in top-quality peer-reviewed journals, I am the Professor of Public Health and Honorary Cardiologist at Imperial College London and President of the European Atherosclerosis Society and have recently been elected as a Fellow of the Academy of Medical Sciences (FMedSci).
+One of the most pre-eminent preventative cardiologists in the world, with over 180,000 citations for my research and over 400 publications in top-quality peer-reviewed journals, I am the Professor of Public Health and Honorary Cardiologist at Imperial College London and Immediate Past President of the European Atherosclerosis Society and have been elected as a Fellow of the Academy of Medical Sciences (FMedSci).

 HCR-Ribbon_Social_215x335_ForResearchers.png